Azure-Samples/hdinsight-aks/IaC-Scripts/sparkterraform/README.md

 - Create Default Spark Storage Container
 - Create Spark Cluster

+You can supply your subscription Id from [spark.tfvars](./conf/spark.tfvars) file or from CLI.

 If you would like to use advance feature functionalities like Hive Catalog, Log Analytics, etc. please refer this [code](../terraform) to enhance this module.

+:information_source: - Terraform supports a number of different methods for [authenticating to Azure](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs).
+You can make necessary changes based on your organization policy

 # Running Example